Boys Game Format

 Personal fouls are to be taken seriously.
 In addition to the NFHS rules, any player or coach who uses derogatory or profane language (starting with “damn”) on the field or bench, whether addressing a player, coach or referee may receive: first offense, 1 to 3-minute non-releasable unsportsmanlike conduct penalty; second offense a 3-minute non-releasable expulsion foul.

-- The top four teams from each division will be based on team points standings from the regular season (league play only)
+- The top teams from each division will be based on team points standings from the regular season (league play only)

 - In the event of a tie on both criteria 1 and 2 the playoff spot will be awarded to the team that allowed the fewest goals during the season.